Gautham-Py/Win_Prediction_Analytics_Deploy/README.md

  An advance prediction of Win/Loss, will help the engaging team to pipeline the opportunities, towards maximizing the benefits for a winning Team and deploying the best of their resources to it.

->Test your Bid's winning probability output here
+>Test your Bid's winning probability  here

 [Win Prediction][1]